edithntinyari/delanistudio/README.md

 Java script :To make the web page interactive

 ## SETUP INSTRUCTINS
-:Gitclone my live link on your terminal.
+Gitclone my live link on your terminal.
 Navigate through the Downloads to delanistudio  folder.

 ## Technical requirements
 Any web browser but i would recommend google chrome